shihan-dubU/LeetcodeSolutions/README.md

 This repository contains my solutions to the Top Interview 150 questions from LeetCode.
 These solutions are written in Java and are organized by problem categories for easy navigation.

-## Directory Structure

-The directory structure follows the categories provided in the LeetCode study plan.
-Each category contains solutions to the problems within that topic.

-LeetcodeSolutions/
-├── top-interview-150/
-│ ├── array-strings/
-│ │ ├── 121-best-time-to-buy-and-sell-stock.java
-│ │ ├── 122-best-time-to-buy-and-sell-stock-ii.java
-│ │ ├── 169-majority-element.java
-│ │ ├── 189-rotate-array.java
-│ │ ├── 26-remove-duplicates-from-sorted-array.java
-│ │ ├── 27-remove-element.java
-│ │ ├── 80-remove-duplicates-from-sorted-array-ii.java
-│ │ └── 88-merged-sorted-array.java
-│ └── (more categories to be added)

 ## Problem Categories

 - **Array and Strings**: Solutions to problems related to arrays and strings.